-- (1) A court can not order the payment of interest on awards for general damages. - (2) Interest awarded on damages compensating past monetary loss- - (a) must not be more than interest at the appropriate rate; and - (b) must be related in an appropriate way to the period over which the loss was incurred. - (3) The appropriate rate is the rate for 10 year Treasury bonds published by the Reserve Bank of Australia under 'Interest rates and yields-capital market' as at the beginning of the quarter in which the award of interest is made.
+- (1) A court can not order the payment of interest on- - (a) an award for general damages; or - (b) an award of damages for gratuitous services provided to an injured person. - (2) Interest awarded on damages compensating past monetary loss-

+- (a) must not be more than interest at the appropriate rate; and - (b) must be related in an appropriate way to the period over which the loss was incurred. - (3) The appropriate rate is the rate for 10 year Treasury bonds published by the Reserve Bank of Australia under 'Capital Market Yields-Government Bonds-Daily-F2' as at the beginning of the quarter in which the award of interest is made.